youngunghan/techblog/menu/about.md

 - **Learning by doing**: Building projects and completing challenging assignments
 - **Open knowledge**: Sharing insights to help others and advance the field
 - **Practical impact**: Focusing on technologies that can improve real systems

 ---

-## Current Projects

-### AI Challenge
-Completing comprehensive Deep Learning and Computer Vision courses with all assignments, building a strong foundation for applied work.

-### Railway Applications (Planned)
-- Track defect detection using computer vision
-- Railway traffic simulation and optimization
-- Predictive maintenance models for rolling stock

----

-## Background

-**Education & Skills:**
-- Computer Science and AI (Self-directed learning)
-- Railway Engineering principles
-- Python, PyTorch, TensorFlow
-- Railway simulation tools

-**Vision:**
-Contributing to the next generation of intelligent railway systems by bridging the gap between cutting-edge AI research and practical railway applications.

----

-## Why This Blog?

-This space serves as:
-1. 📚 **Learning Journal**: Documenting my AI Challenge progress
-2. �� **Railway Tech Hub**: Exploring AI applications in railways
-3. 💡 **Knowledge Sharing**: Tutorials and insights for others
-4. 🎯 **Portfolio**: Showcasing projects at the intersection of AI and railways

----